Creativice-Oy/graph-zoom/docs/jupiterone.md

 TODO: Iterate the benefits of ingesting data from the provider into JupiterOne.
 Consider the following examples:

-- Visualize Zoom services, teams, and users in the JupiterOne graph.
+- Visualize Zoom user, user settings, roles, and groups in the JupiterOne graph.
 - Map Zoom users to employees in your JupiterOne account.
-- Monitor changes to Zoom users using JupiterOne alerts.
+- Monitor changes to ingested Zoom resources using JupiterOne alerts.

 ## How it Works

-TODO: Iterate significant activities the integration enables.
-Consider the following examples:

-- JupiterOne periodically fetches services, teams, and users from Zoom to update the graph.
+- JupiterOne periodically fetches user, user settings, roles, and groups from Zoom to update the graph.
 - Write JupiterOne queries to review and monitor updates to the graph, or leverage existing queries.
 - Configure alerts to take action when JupiterOne graph changes, or leverage